SpenceKonde/megaTinyCore/megaavr/extras/Ref_Timers.md

   * Now it just wouldn't be fair to give a chip a second super-PWM timer and have no pins for it to use; they'll sometimes let a TCB through with no pins, but TCBs are not meant for PWM generation, they're excellent utility timers.
   * A mapping for Port A and Port D was added.
   * Although these ports do have >6 pins on port A and D in all cases in the EA-series, the TCA1 does not get any mappings with pins for WO3,W4,or WO5.
-* The TCA0 hqs been a mainstay
+* Except on EB-series parts, the TCA is your go-to PWM timer (on EB's, the broadly similar but more advanced TCE takes it's place)
+  * On the Dx-series and Ex-series parts, simply changing the TCA portmux is sufficient to make analogWrite work on a different set of pins.
+See the snippet in the part-specific documentation.
+  * This is not available on megaTinyCore due to the constrained flash and less convenient numbering scheme for mux options.
+  * See the part specific docs for examples.
+The core analogWrite logic is smart enough to figure out that you've changed the PORTMUX and no further steps are needed other than analogWriting t

 #### Events and CCL channels
-On all parts, the TCA can be used to count events (counting either positive edges, or all edges), instead of system clocks (in this mode, the prescaler is ignored, and the events must be longer than 2 system clocks or generated synchronously to the system clock to guarantee the event input is seen) or to count only while the event channel is HIGH, or to reverse direction while the event input is high. **No event input functionality is available in SPLIT mode**.
+On all parts, the TCA can be used to count events (counting either positive edges, or all edges), instead of system clocks (in this mode, the prescaler is ignored, and the events must be longer than 2 system clocks or generated synchronously to the system clock to guarantee the event input is seen) or to count only while the event channel is HIGH, or to reverse direction while the event input is high.

+**No event input functionality is available in SPLIT mode**.
 There is no restart-on-event input on the tinyAVR 0/1-series or megaAVR 0-series.

 Starting from the 2-series tinyAVRs and the DA-series, all TCAs now have event inputs A and B, with the EVACTA and EVACTB bitfields specifying how it uses this input.
+The second of these is the one with the restart options.
+See the datasheet and our [Event library](../libraries/Event) for more information.

 The TCA also generates 4 event outputs - compare match for the first three channels, and an overflow event (in split mode, the overflow event is replaced by two underflow events, for a total of five event generators).
 These are all pulse events 1 system clock long, synchronous to the system clock (among other things, this means they can't be used to remap the PWM outputs).
 However the first three WO output levels are ALSO available to the CCL LUTs, so they *can* be used for remapping WO0-2 to any LUT output pin.

 Remember that the pin invert (INVEN) effects event inputs and outputs.
 So if you want to count negative edges, or count prescaled clock cycles while the pin is LOW, etc - just invert the input pin.

 #### Interrupt note
 When firing interrupts from a TCA, you must *ALWAYS* manually clear the intflags.
-It is not done for you by the hardware.
+It is not done for you by the hardware under any circumstances.

 ### TCBn - Type B 16-bit Timer